IEEPA Refund Filing Deadline: 0d 0h 0m 0s - Get Expert Help Now!

 Importing Gold Into The U.S.: Coins, Medals, and Bullion

 Do you know what’s involved in importing gold into the U.S.?
-Learn the duties and taxes required for gold imports, and the paperwork you’ll need to complete to stay compliant with U.S. regulations.
+Learn the duties and taxes required for gold imports and the paperwork you’ll need to complete to comply with U.S. regulations.

 Importing gold can be a simple process as long as you know how it’s regulated.
 Learn more about the regulations surrounding gold imports to ensure your shipment is successful.

-According to the Office of Foreign Assets Control, gold such as coins, medals, or bullion may be entered into the U.S. duty free; however, there are some restrictions and exceptions you’ll want to make note of.
+According to the Office of Foreign Assets Control, gold such as coins, medals, or bullion may be entered into the U.S. duty free; however, there are some restrictions and exceptions of which importers should be aware:

-1. First, while these gold items may be entered freely and with no limit, they must be reported to a CBP officer at the time of entry.
+1. While these gold items may be entered freely and with no limit, they must be reported to a CBP officer at the time of entry.
 If the value of the items is more than $10,000, you must complete a FinCEN 105 form.

-2. Gold items from Cuba, Iran, and Sudan are prohibited from entry into the U.S.
+2. Gold coins, medals, and bullions from Cuba, Iran, Burma (Myanmar) and Sudan are prohibited from entry into the U.S. Some exceptions can be made to this prohibition via special licensure or exemption from OFAC.

 3. Copies of gold coins are prohibited if not properly marked by the country of issuance, while counterfeit coins are strictly prohibited.